 The lines for the Vatican are notorious, and standing for often way more than an hour in the blazing summer sun can be miserable.
-Thankfully these days avoiding the really long lines is very simple.
+Thankfully these days avoiding really long lines is very simple.

 Method 2: book a group guided tour for €40 per person (private tours with pickup also available for cruise passengers).
 This has the advantage at the Vatican of allowing you to skip the line into St Peter’s Basilica too.
 More about that here.

-Method 3: buy basic entry tickets directly online from the Vatican ticket office.
-Despite the slightly bizarre web address, this is the official website for tickets.
+Method 3: buy basic entry tickets directly online from the official Vatican ticket office.
 Basic entry tickets are €17 each (€8 concession) + €4 booking fee each, and are only valid for the date and time booked.
-Pro tip: if seeking a reduced entry ticket you MUST bring official ID for your children (or you) to prove age.
+Locals’ tip: if seeking a reduced entry ticket for children between 6 and 18 years of age, you MUST bring their official ID (i.e. passport) to prove their age.

 For methods 1 and 3 you will be emailed a voucher, that you then need to convert into a ticket.
 If you don’t have a printer, Vatican staff will inspect the PDF from your cellphone at the door.

 Having this voucher will allow you to walk past the long, long line and enter via the right-hand side of the entrance (see map) – where there may still be a line, but a much shorter one – after which you will need to verify your printout at the ticket booths just after security (where there may be yet another – but relatively short – line).